 Camouflage fabric patterns have been in and out of fashion trends since their inception in military use.
 A soldier’s uniform portrays characteristics such as honor, courage, and allegiance to one’s nation.
 The fascination with camouflage patterns in fashion could be a reflection of the fact that the first designers were artists who hand-painted camouflage patterns onto military uniforms.

-Known as camofleurs, these first dedicated camouflage units were filled with artists and designers who helped create the low-visibility garb for German, America, French, and British armies, as well as many other nations during WWI.
+These artists, known as Camoufleurs, first dedicated camouflage units to create the low-visibility garb used by German, American, French, and British armies, as well as many other nations during WWI.

 A brief history of camouflage in fashion: